 - Abuse street drugs

 Even some anti-arrhythmia drugs, if used improperly, can cause a heart arrhythmia to occur.
-Please tell your cardiologist if another cardiovascular doctor has prescribed anti-arrhythmia drugs for you.
+Please tell your cardiologist if another cardiovascular doctor or heart specialist has prescribed anti-arrhythmia drugs for you.

 Heart Arrhythmias should definitely be diagnosed and monitored by an experienced NYC heart doctors, such as the cardiologists at Manhattan Cardiovascular Associates.
 However, most cases aren’t life-threatening, especially if you and your NYC cardiologist are able to catch it early.
-To be sure, schedule an appointment today.
+To be sure, schedule an appointment today with a nationally recognized high blood pressure doctor Michael Ghalchi.

 Dr. Michael Ghalchi, Cardiologist (Cardiologist NYC, Midtown)